voodoocode/chosen-image/README.md

 # Chosen Image

-Extends the functionaility of chosen plugin by Harvest to allow inline images in dropdown menus
+Extends the functionaility of the Chosen plugin by Harvest to display inline images in dropdown menus

 ### Usage